MedFriendly®

 In mild cases of spondylosis, there may not be any signs or symptoms.
 However, when signs and

 symptoms occur, pain and stiffness in the neck and lower back are common.
-Neck pain and neck stiffness
+Neck pain and neck

-the arms.
-Additional symptoms include movement difficulty, imbalance, buzzing in the ears, loss of bladder
+spreading down from the arms.
+Additional symptoms include movement difficulty, imbalance, buzzing in

-control due to pressure on the spinal cord, inability to retain feces (poop), difficulty swallowing, and muscle
+the ears, loss of bladder control due to pressure on the spinal cord, inability to retain feces (poop),

-spasms (involuntary movements) around the spine.
-In the most severe cases, severe impairment and
+difficulty swallowing, and muscle spasms (involuntary movements) around the spine.
+In the most severe

-paralysis (loss of movement and/or sensation) can occur.
+cases, severe impairment and paralysis (loss of movement and/or sensation) can occur.

 WHAT CAUSES SPONDYLOSIS?